iasebsil83/Config/README.md

 ## Information

-All information about DREAMLANDS is centralized in branch [master](https://github.com/iasebsil83/DREAMLANDS).
+All information about Config is centralized in branch [master](https://github.com/iasebsil83/Config).

 &nbsp;